 Geographic Information Science

 Geographic Information Science within Geography provides students with both the conceptual knowledge base and the technical skills to develop and conduct geospatial analysis and data visualization.
 This core area emphasizes a broad based approach to GI Science and includes courses, research and training in cartography, geographic information systems, cognitive and information science, and remote sensing.
 Two labs housed in the Geography Department engage in research projects in GIScience; the Spatial and map Cognition Research Lab and the InfoGraphics Lab.
+To see a recent feature on both the GIScience in the department and features of students who have gone on the work at places like Apple, click here.

 The InfoGraphics Lab is located in 163 Condon Hall.
 The InfoGraphics Lab staff work on a variety of supported projects with faculty, campus offices, and government agencies.
 Integration of GIS and graphic design tools with cartographic design is a focus of the Lab’s work.
 Projects range from the creation of major regional atlases to the development of I-Phone mapping applications.
 More on the Lab’s projects and staff can be found at http://infographics.uoregon.edu/.